WorldHealthOrganization/mnf-sdg-stunting-overweight-2025/2 - Preparing Primary Data/README.md

 age range was then aggregated using the estimated and observed age-group prevalence rates, for sources with at least one missing age group.

-##### Script Sections

-This script imputes missing age groups to integrate data sources that have partial age ranges.
-Specifically, the sections include:

-1. Loading and formatting the data (lines 12 - 195)
-2. Running linear mixed models to predict missing age groups (lines 200 - 249)
-3. Recalculating the national estimate if the previous national estimate had a partial age range (lines 252 - 296)
-4. Inspecting results and outputting estimates (lines 298 - 326)

 ### Merging Survey_Covariate_Data.R

 This script merges the imputed covariate data with the survey data and